zhanghaichang/mycatalog/apollo-helm/README.md

 * PV support on underlying infrastructure (if persistence is required)

 ### Installing the Chart
-To install the chart with the release name my-release:
+To install the chart with the release name apollo:
 ```
-$ helm install --name my-release .
+$ helm install --name apollo .
 ```

 ### Uninstalling the Chart
-To uninstall/delete the my-release deployment:
+To uninstall/delete the apollo deployment:
 ```
-$ helm delete my-release
+$ helm delete apollo
 ```
 The command removes nearly all the Kubernetes components associated with the chart and deletes the release.